MicrosoftDocs/Advertising/advertising/hotel-feed/create-csv-hotel-feed.md

 # Create a CSV Property feed (formerly Hotel feed) file

-> [!NOTE]
-> This beta release of Hotel Price Ads is available to select participants only.
-For information about participating in the beta release program, please contact your account manager or [enroll here](https://go.microsoft.com/fwlink/?linkid=2201950).
->
-> The Property feed and documentation are subject to change.

 To provide Microsoft your hotel listings, create a CSV file that contains a listing of each hotel you want to advertise.
 A listing describes the hotel's name, address, telephone number, and geographical coordinates.

 For information about creating a feed file using an XML document, see [Creating an XML Property feed file](create-hotel-feed.md).